 - Choose either slow, quick format method based on your preference.

-This error happens because the program was trying to write wrong size blocks into the device.
+- This error happens because the program was trying to write the wrong size blocks into the device.

 At this point, Ubuntu in-built format under files is not sufficient to fix the USB.
 We need disk utility Gparted.

-- Install GParted by running below command from terminal in Ubuntu.
+- Install GParted by running the below command from the terminal in Ubuntu.

 sudo apt-get install gparted

-- Once installed, launch GParted from dash.
-Make sure enter administrator password when asked.
+- Once installed, launch GParted from the dash.
+Make sure to enter the administrator password when asked.